jethrogillgren/InbetweenRealitiesEscapeRoom-Website/README.md

 Backup of wordpress config is on googledrive from UpdraftPlus - Backup/Restore.
 AWS EC2 snapshot exists for linux config.
 The theme code is partly shared with the EC2 website.
 To update, do a git pull and then make sure that sueve-child/footer.php and header.php are updated with any changes.
 The header will be different
-Upload any images used in the footer
-The main css file also needs copying, i
+Any images in the footer need their paths changed from assets/images/A.jpg to wp-content/common-assets/images/A.jpg The main css file also needs copying, i

 Blog code is really just the theme - everything can be installed using the wordpress site backup in google drive, the then git used to push new changes to the theme.